Thomas Hagen (politician): Biography

-During World War II Hagen took the Free French side and was part of the first New Caledonian volunteer contingent to sail to Europe.
+During World War II, Hagen took the Free French side and was part of the first New Caledonian volunteer contingent to sail to Europe.
 He served in France, Italy and North Africa, rising to become a lieutenant by the end of the war.
 After returning to New Caledonia he worked for the company owned by the Johnston part of his family.
 He later became the Nouméa manager of Pan American Airways, and was promoted to captain in the army reserves.

 Hagen was elected to the General Council from the South constituency in the 1953 as part of the Bonneaud group.
 He was re-elected in 1957 (when the General Council was renamed the Territorial Assembly) as a member of the National Centre of Social Republicans.
 In the 1958 elections he stood in the East constituency as a candidate of the Caledonian Rally, and was the only member of the party to be elected in the constituency.
 He returned to the South constituency for the April 1962 elections and was elected as an Entente candidate.
 Although the results of the South constituency were annulled in June, he was re-elected in the subsequent by-election in November.
 He remained in office until the 1967 elections.

-He died in Nouméa in June 1985.
+Hagen died in Nouméa in June 1985.